 April 2014 testing results showed alarming levels of radium in discharges to Tenmile Creek from the abandoned Clyde Mine and coal refuse piles further upstream near Waynesburg and at the Cumberland Mine on Whiteley Creek.
 In response, 3RQ performed a targeted study to help provide reliable information to the communities surrounding Tenmile Creek who were concerned about the quality of their streams and their health.

-After years of 3RQ monitoring, trends of rising bromide and total dissolved solids (TDS) have been observed in Captina Creek, a tributary to the Ohio River near the town of Armstrong Mills, OH.
-By analyzing monthly data from 2012 through the present, we learn more about these trends as we continue to monitor this site in the future.
+After years of 3RQ monitoring, trends of rising bromide and total dissolved solids (TDS) were observed in Captina Creek, a tributary to the Ohio River near the town of Armstrong Mills, OH.
+By analyzing monthly data from 2012 through 2020, we learn more about these trends as we continue to monitor this site in the future.

 Assistant Professor James Wood and undergraduate research student Emily Huff in the Ecology and Ecosystems Study (EES) lab at West Liberty University set out to determine if the hot, dry summer of 2020 showed significantly different water chemistry than that of 2019.
 To find out, they chose to focus on two water chemistry parameters, water temperature and specific conductance (SpC), at 24 sites throughout the Upper Ohio River Watershed.